rezometz/paiji2/README.md

 ### Static Files ###

-First you will need to install nodejs and bower.
+First you will need to install nodejs and bower in the virtualenv.

     npm install -g bower